Godley/Music-Library/documentation/reports/final/report_plan.md

     - however, OMR/OCR is a huge area and it would be impossible to create my own in a year (give scope using references)
     - use Audiveris instead
   - not implemented: why?

-##Difficulty rating
+### Difficulty rating
   - useful to beginners/advanced players so they know how much time/energy will be needed to commit to learnign the piece
   - hard because can be specific to each instrument
   - mention feedback from other musicians
   - easy level: implement rating based on what all musicians consider hard
   - hard: implement rating based on instrument

-##Alternative solutions
+## Alternative solutions
   - discuss each of the packages in interim report in more detail
   - perhaps do indepth analysis of the package closest to this project
   - mention that none are cross platform/provide all features for all platforms (depending on whether this project achieves full cross platform compatibility)

-Technical Development
+# Technical Development
-UI design:
+## UI design:
-discuss initial designs: influences discuss changes based on user input
+	- discuss initial designs: influences
+	- discuss changes based on user input

-Test design and system testing: discuss TDD implementation discuss testcase creation (initial) also discuss discovery of Lilypond-provided musicXML testcases decisions made over which to prioritise decisions made over when to stop working on particular areas of notation mention decision to ensure primary objectives work in small units and then as a whole, and also the intention to perfect the primary objectives before anything else is worked upon include a sample testcase in appendix
+## Test design and system testing:
+	- discuss TDD implementation
+	- discuss testcase creation (initial)
+	- also discuss discovery of Lilypond-provided musicXML testcases
+	- decisions made over which to prioritise
+	- decisions made over when to stop working on particular areas of notation
+	- mention decision to ensure primary objectives work in small units and then as a whole, and also the intention to perfect the primary objectives before anything else is worked upon
+	- include a sample testcase in appendix

-System design:
+## System design:
-diagram for each objective’s system design (flow diagram) diagram of how they fit together class diagrams (tho some may need to be in appendix) particularly relating to each objective as a whole discussion of changes made through the course of development, e.g when particular features/problems found what changes had to be made to the design/how designs affected development move this to designs: discuss problems that this project uses 2 formats (MXML and Lilypond) and both have their own idea of how to represent music: MXML is visual, Lilypond is like writing actual instructions which output to a visual.
+	- diagram for each objective’s system design (flow diagram)
+	- diagram of how they fit together
+	- class diagrams (tho some may need to be in appendix) particularly relating to each objective as a whole discussion of changes made through the course of development, e.g when particular features/problems found 	what changes had to be made to the design/how designs affected development
+	- move this to designs: discuss problems that this project uses 2 formats (MXML and Lilypond) and both have 	their own idea of how to represent music: MXML is visual, Lilypond is like writing actual instructions which 		output to a visual.
 This means the object model had to be organised in a way which suits both ecosystems - 	whilst it’s not coupled to either, this made some elements of dev difficult, and without knowing either format 	well before the start of the project these elements weren’t known to the developer so caused some restructuring 		during development.
-May have been countered by more research, but not enough time. also discuss point that this system is designed around those files, whilst other packages don’t always handle it perfectly.
+May have been countered by more research, but not enough time.
+	- also discuss point that this system is designed around those files, whilst other packages don’t always 	handle it perfectly.
-Also mention that some elements of music have been left out because this project is not about rendering, and it’s important to have a renderer which does the majority, but due to the time in which to complete the project getting absolutely every symbol in would have been unfeasible.
+	- Also mention that some elements of music have been left out because this project is not about rendering, and it’s important to have a renderer which does the majority, but due to the time in which to complete the project getting absolutely every symbol in would have been unfeasible.

-System Implementation:
+## System Implementation:
-discuss use of github issues and how development process changed over time - i.e no real process to TDD to TDD with issues per feature being implemented phrase it as realised scale of implementation and testing affected this, so needed to change process from dev and then testing to testing throughout discuss meta data model and lack of standardisation: picked model based on personal preference with some input from other people + research, but no standard so had to create own explain why that is - musicians aren’t always software devs also highlight music is a big research area but there’s no standard for input->memory->output, so algorithm is sort of new and hopefully being open source will help new standards being created mention difficulty rating has not been done in other apps in particular, so research had to be done into how people rank music
+	- discuss use of github issues and how development process changed over time - i.e no real process to TDD to 	- TDD with issues per feature being implemented
+	- phrase it as realised scale of implementation and testing affected this, so needed to change process from 	dev and then testing to testing throughout
+	- discuss meta data model and lack of standardisation: picked model based on personal preference with some 	input from other people + research, but no standard so had to create own
+	- explain why that is - musicians aren’t always software devs
+	- also highlight music is a big research area but there’s no standard for input->memory->output, so 	algorithm is sort of new and hopefully being open source will help new standards being created
+	- mention difficulty rating has not been done in other apps in particular, so research had to be done into 	how people rank music

-Evaluation
+# Evaluation
-Project Achievements:
+## Project Achievements:
+	- identify which objectives have been met and to what level

+## Further work:
-identify which objectives have been met and to what level Further work: mention issue reporting on improvements to rendering/issue reporting on notation which is completely ignored: explain how decisions were made on to what limit to draw on notation discuss problems with not knowing lilypond/musicXML enough to know a precise structure which would suit both discuss any objectives which were not met
+	- mention issue reporting on improvements to rendering/issue reporting on notation which is completely 			- ignored: explain how decisions were made on to what limit to draw on notation
+	- discuss problems with not knowing lilypond/musicXML enough to know a precise structure which would suit 	both
+	- discuss any objectives which were not met

-Future developments
+## Future developments
-porting to more platforms:
+### porting to more platforms:
+	- raspberry pi: input from PiPiano, output to SonicPi: both would serve as great educational tools for teaching kids to read music, teaching to code music and about MIDI input etc
+	- linux/windows? depends on whether this has been achieved already

+### musicology analysis
+	- improve search to allow for searching by a passage of notes
+	- optional symbols
-raspberry pi: input from PiPiano, output to SonicPi: both would serve as great educational tools for teaching kids to read music, teaching to code music and about MIDI input etc linux/windows? depends on whether this has been achieved already musicology analysis improve search to allow for searching by a passage of notes optional symbols ability to select how much notation is rendered, e.g ignore accidentals, accents, dynamics: would again suit educational purposes as a lot of notation can mean a lot more to take in when learning to read sheet music
+	- ability to select how much notation is rendered, e.g ignore accidentals, accents, dynamics: would again 	suit educational purposes as a lot of notation can mean a lot more to take in when learning to read sheet music

-Reflection
+# Reflection
+	- personal reflection on project management/process etc

+# Conclusion
-personal reflection on project management/process etc Conclusion discuss project in context of aims discuss why aims are important in context of software in existance discuss how project will/has improved standards/digitisation of music
+	- discuss project in context of aims
+	- discuss why aims are important in context of software in existance
+	- discuss how project will/has improved standards/digitisation of music

 Each appendix should have a title